Coronavirus cases rise to 30, man from Ghaziabad tests positive; India-EU summit being rescheduled

 The government has already suspended all regular visas/e-visas granted on or before March 3 to nationals of Italy, Iran, South Korea, Japan who have not yet entered India in view of the emerging global scenarios regarding COVID19 disease.
 According to the advisory, the government has also suspended visa on arrival (VoA) issued on or before March 3 to Japanese and South Korean nationals who have not yet entered India.

+Union Home Secretary Ajay Bhalla reviewed the status of screening procedure of people coming from neighbouring countries through land borders and urged officials to ensure round-the-clock deployment of doctors at the entry points.
+He also held a video conference with the chief secretaries, DGPs and other senior officials of Uttar Pradesh, Bihar, West Bengal, Sikkim, Uttarakhand and Punjab, besides the directors general of the BSF and the SSB, to take stock of the situation and steps being taken to check every person entering the country through these posts.

-Amid reports of the coronavirus outbreak in China affecting the Indian pharma industry, Union Chemicals and Fertilizers Minister Sadanand Gowda said that there is no shortage of Active Pharmaceutical Ingredients for at least three months.
-Active Pharmaceutical Ingredients are the raw materials required to produce medicines.
-They are also referred to as bulk drugs.
+Amid reports of coronavirus outbreak in China affecting the Indian pharma industry, Union Chemicals and Fertilizers Minister Sadanand Gowda said there is no shortage of Active Pharmaceutical Ingredients for at least three months.
+Active Pharmaceutical Ingredients are raw materials required to produce medicines and are also referred to as bulk drugs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)